FernFeather/trafficking-grader/README.md

 python manage.py runserver
 ```

-Note: Create a FORK of the repository, then clone your fork on your local machine - You will create pull requests with your changes as opposed to updating the repository directly unless it's a small change (i.e. implementing a feature vs updating ReadME or adding code comments).
+Note: Create a FORK of the repository, then clone your fork on your local machine - You will create pull requests with your changes as opposed to updating the repository directly unless it's a small change (i.e. implementing a large feature vs updating ReadME or adding code comments).
 This will allow others a chance to approve changes!
 Any collaborator may merge a PR.
+Be sure to update your fork regularly :)